 How often: Check with your health care provider.

-Your health care provider can provide more information about the best test for you based on your health history, symptoms, and risk level.
-Current guidelines suggest that patients over the age of 50 with an average risk for developing colon cancer should begin screening for the disease.
+TALK TO YOUR DOCTOR: Your health care provider can provide more information about the best test for you based on your health history, symptoms, and risk level.

 - If you are experiencing symptoms.